Swiftopecten swiftii: Description

-Swiftopecten swifti has a shell reaching a size of 65–90 mm, with a maximum of 120 mm.
+Swiftopecten swifti has a shell reaching a size of 65–90 mm, with a maximum of 130 mm.
 The shell is fan-shaped and it is composed of two valves, each of which is convex and has a few broad ribs.
 These radiate from the umbo, the rounded protuberance near the hinge.
 Beside the hinge are two irregular shell flaps or auricles with the anterior one normally being much larger than the other.
 This provides an attachment for the single strong adductor muscle that closes the shell.
-The background colour varies from pale brown to pale purple.
+The background colour varies from pale brown and pink to pale purple with small clouds in the background.
+There are also reports of this animal having a shiny pink line on its back, usually in the shape of a heart.
 These scallops can live up to 13 years.
 They are filter feeders, sieving microscopic algae from water that passes through its gills.

 Distribution and habitat

 This species is native to the southern coasts of the Sea of Japan, in Western Sakhalin, Hokkaido and Honshu Island.
 This low-boreal species lives attached by a byssus under rocks.
-It prefers shallow near-bottom waters in intertidal areas at depths of 2–140 m.
+It prefers shallow near-bottom waters in intertidal areas at depths of 2–130 m.